Michigan Intercollegiate Athletic Association: History

-The following sports came into effect as follows: Baseball, the 440-yard dash, mile run, high hurdles and pole vault in 1889.
-Football was recognized as an official league sport in 1894.
-The two mile run and discus in 1912 and the javelin replaced the hammer throw in 1913.
-Basketball became a league sport in 1911.
-Cross country was introduced in 1922 while golf was in 1934.
-Wrestling was introduced in 1969, but then was dropped in 1981.
-Soccer in 1970 and swimming in 1971.

-Contrary to what many would think that sports for women only started in 1978-79 there is evidence that it started much earlier than that.
-The first Albion college tennis tournament held six years after the league was formed was actually a co-ed event.
-In 1936, Albion invited all of the MIAA schools to a play day and convention which was the first attempt to organize a women's athletic program for the MIAA.
-100 women from all of the colleges in the MIAA participated in events such as archery, tennis, volleyball, basketball, badminton, softball, and swimming.
-In 1941 the Athletic Federation of Michigan College Women (AFMCW) was established.
-It later became known as the Women's Michigan Intercollegiate Athletic Association (WMIAA) in 1946.

-In 1977 league presidents voted to allow post-season participation by member schools if they were so invited by the NCAA Division III Football Committee (Harburn 4).
+In 1977, league presidents voted to allow post-season participation by member schools if they were so invited by the NCAA Division III Football Committee (Harburn 4).
 This ended a seventeen-year ban on post-season competition.
 Albion's 1977 team was the first team chosen to participate.
 Many teams during the ban did not have the chance to show off their skills as some teams were even ranked in the Top Ten nationally, because of the NCAA rule prohibiting more than two teams from the same region being selected (Harburn 4).
 Hillsdale College left the conference in 1960 because they accepted a bid to a postseason football bowl game and were subsequently suspended two years by the conference.

-In 1978–79, the league combined into a single structure the administration of the men's and women's athletic programs of the member schools.
-This meant that women sports would be included.